ava-labs/avalanche-docs/docs/apis/avalanchego/public-api-server.md

 The public API server supports all the API endpoints that make sense to be available on a public-facing service, including APIs for the [X-Chain](./apis/x-chain.md), [P-Chain](./apis/p-chain.md) and [C-Chain](./apis/c-chain.md).
 For a full list of available APIs see [here](./apis/README.md).

+C-Chain on the public API servers has the archival mode enabled, similar to that of an Ethereum [Archive Node](https://ethereum.org/en/developers/docs/nodes-and-clients/#archive-node) to which you can send archival API requests.

 :::info
 The public API only supports C-Chain websocket API calls for API methods that don't exist on the C-Chain's HTTP API.